A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

+\begin{CON}[Convergence condition for the sequential update algorithm in \cite{Masu19-QUESTA}] where, for any matrix $\vc{X}$ (resp.~vector $\vc{x}$), the symbol $|\vc{X}|$ (resp.~$|\vc{x}|$) denotes the matrix (resp.~vector) obtained by taking the absolute value of each element of $\vc{X}$ (resp. $\vc{x}$). \end{CON}

-Conditions~\ref{cond-01} and \ref{cond-02} diminish the applicability of the sequential update algorithm proposed in \cite{Masu19-QUESTA}.
-Condition~\ref{cond-01} holds if and only if the irreducible generator $\vc{Q}$ is ergodic (see \cite[Theorem 1.1]{Kont16}).
-However, even though we know that $\vc{Q}$ is ergodic, we may not easily find a $(\vc{v},b,\bbC) \in \cal{V}$ in some cases.
-In addition, Condition~\ref{cond-02} does not necessarily hold for all upper BHMCs (such an example is presented in Appendix~\ref{append-cond-02}), though this condition is required to prove the convergence of the MIP-form (\ref{Masu19-MIP}) to $\vc{\pi}$ (see \cite[Theorem~3.2]{Masu19-QUESTA}).
+Conditions~\ref{cond-01} and \ref{cond-02} diminish the usefulness of the MIP-form solution (\ref{Masu19-MIP-whole}).
+A parameter set $(\vc{v},b,\bbC) \in \cal{V}$ of Condition~\ref{cond-01} is required to describe the objective function of Problem~\ref{prob-01} with optimal solution $\vc{\alpha}^{\dag}_n$.
+In fact, Condition~\ref{cond-01} holds if and only if the irreducible generator $\vc{Q}$ is ergodic (see \cite[Theorem 1.1]{Kont16}).
+However, even though we know that $\vc{Q}$ is ergodic, it may not be easy to find $(\vc{v},b,\bbC) \in \cal{V}$ in some cases.
+In addition, Condition~\ref{cond-02} is required to prove the convergence of the MIP-form solution (\ref{Masu19-MIP-whole}) (see \cite[Theorem~3.2]{Masu19-QUESTA}), though this condition does not necessarily hold for all UBH-MCs (such an example is presented in Appendix~\ref{append-cond-02}).

-Moreover, the MIP-form solution (\ref{Masu19-MIP}) not quasi-algorithmically constructible.
-In fact, the sequence $\{\vc{\alpha}_n^{\dag}:n\in\bbZ_+\}$ is determined in an ascending order by solving a certain series of linear fractional programming (LFP) problems depending on $(\vc{v},b,\bbC) \in \cal{V}$ of Condition~\ref{cond-01}.
-Calculating the objective function of the LFP problem for each $\vc{\alpha}_n^{\dag}$ requires to compute the {\it infinite sums}:
+We note that the existing MIP-form solution (\ref{Masu19-MIP-whole}) is not quasi-algorithmically constructible.
+For each $n \in \bbZ_+$, the MIP-form solution (\ref{Masu19-MIP-whole}) requires an optimal solution $\vc{\alpha}_n^{\dag}$ for Problem~\ref{prob-01}, and its objective function includes the {\it infinite sums}:

-where $\vc{v}_{\ell} =(v(\ell,i))_{i\in\bbM_{\ell}}$ for $\ell\in\bbZ_+$.
+where $\vc{v}_{\ell} =(v(\ell,i))_{i\in\bbM_{\ell}}$ is a subvector of $\vc{v}$.
 Clearly, the infinite sum has {\it infinite} computational complexity, in general.
-Therefore, even though a parameter set $(\vc{v},b,\bbC) \in \cal{V}$ of Condition~\ref{cond-01} is given and Condition~\ref{cond-02} holds, the MIP-form solution (\ref{Masu19-MIP}) in \cite{Masu19-QUESTA} is not quasi-algorithmically constructible.
-What is more, implementing the computation of the solution requires the truncation of the above infinite sums, which causes {\it truncation error}.
+Therefore, the existing MIP-form solution (\ref{Masu19-MIP-whole}) is not quasi-algorithmically constructible, and computing it requires the truncation of the infinite sums (\ref{eqn-infinite-sums}), which causes {\it truncation error}.

 This paper presents a new MIP-form solution for $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$ quasi-algorithmically constructible: